John Heinz National Wildlife Refuge at Tinicum

 The John Heinz National Wildlife Refuge at Tinicum is a 1000-acre (4.05 km2) National Wildlife Refuge in Philadelphia and Tinicum Township, Pennsylvania.
-Adjacent to Philadelphia International Airport, the refuge is designed to the largest remaining freshwater tidal marsh in Pennsylvania.
+Adjacent to Philadelphia International Airport, the refuge protects the largest remaining freshwater tidal marsh in Pennsylvania.
 Established in 1972 as the Tinicum National Environmental Center, it was renamed in 1991 after the late H. John Heinz III, who helped preserve Tinicum Marsh.

 History

 The Lenape people are the first known settlers of the area that is now known as Philadelphia.
-For generations, these indigenous people stewarded the land we know as Tinicum Marsh.
-The Lenape called this land Tennakon Minquas or "islands of the marsh".
-It was a marshland that spread for more than 5,000 acres across the landscape.
-The Lenape lived off the plentiful bounty of the marshland, fishing, hunting, and gathering in the around the marshes until the mid-1600s when European settlers arrived.
-These settlers drained and filled the marshes to provide grazing and farming land.
-Over the years, as the Philadelphia region grew, the marshes continued to disappear.
+The Lenape name for Tinicum Marsh was Tennakon Minquas, or "islands of the marsh".
+The Lenape fished, hunted, and gathered in the land around the marshes until the mid-1600s, when European settlers colonized the area.
+Before the settlers' arrival, the marshland spread for more than 5,000 acres.
+The settlers drained and filled the marshes to provide grazing and farming land.
+Over the years, as the city of Philadelphia grew, the marshes continued to disappear.
+By the 1950s, Tinicum Marsh had gone from more than 5,000 acres to only 200 acres.